Dunloy edge Slaughtneil in pulsating Ulster final

 Clearly buoyed by the goal, Dunloy scored four of the next five points with their tenacity in the tackle and work-rate making it difficult for the holders to find their rhythm as they hit three wides in the opening 25 minutes.

-Quickfire points from Jerome McGuigan and O'Doherty recued Dunloy's lead to two points before their goalkeeper Ryan Elliott produced an outstanding save to deny Brian Cassidy a goal.
+Quickfire points from Jerome McGuigan and O'Doherty reduced Dunloy's lead to two points before their goalkeeper Ryan Elliott produced an outstanding save to deny Shea Cassidy a goal.

 Their second goal then arrived as the first half drifted into injury time, with Nigel Elliott forcing his way past a few defenders to get on to a long pass and hammer a ferocious shot past O'Doherty to send them in 2-6 to 0-7 up at the break.

-Whatever Slaughtneil boss Michael McShane said to his players at half-time had an impact because, after falling further behind to a point from the impressive Conal Cunning, they scored six of the next seven points.
+Whatever Slaughtneil boss Michael McShane said to his players at half-time had an impact because, after falling further behind to a point from the high-scoring Conal Cunning, they scored six of the next seven points.

-That meant that when Gerald Bradley grabbed a well-taken point 17 minutes into the second half, the holders were level after having been six points down soon after the break.
+That meant that when Gerald Bradley grabbed a well-taken score 17 minutes into the second half, the holders were level after having been six points down soon after the break.

+It was Dunloy substitute Decky Smith who restored their lead and Nigel Elliott doubled it when he opted for a point instead of going for goal.

+Slaughtneil's biggest goal opportunity of the second half fell to Brendan Rogers in the 54th minute but he was hooked superbly just as he had turned and was attempting to get his shot away.